 What will it take, practically speaking, to get out of my own way so that I can lead more effectively?

-Alternatively, you can choose to pay what a normal workshop of this level of quality costs, or you may choose more, less, or even zero.
+You can choose to pay what a normal workshop of this level of quality costs, or you may choose more, less, or even zero.
 We cannot really put a number value on it.
 That is not because we don’t think it is valuable.
 It is because we don’t know what the value will be for you, especially given the wide diversity of financial means out there.
 You will choose a fee that feels right to you, any amount.
 Whatever you choose, all content will be fully available to you.

 You're part of something bigger